EGARRISXN/egxworld/README.md

 ## Customization

-Feel free to customize the blog to suit your preferences.
+Feel free to customize the site to suit your preferences.
 Explore the codebase and make changes accordingly.

-## Contributing

-If you'd like to contribute, please follow these guidelines:
-Fork the repository
-Create a new branch
-Make your changes
-Submit a pull request

 ## License